-ULS is blessed to build sustainable partnerships with several organizations neighboring our Philadelphia and Gettysburg campuses to better serve the greater community.
+ULS is blessed to build sustainable partnerships with several national, international and local organizations neighboring our Philadelphia and Gettysburg campuses to better serve the greater Lutheran community.

 ULS Gettysburg shares common space with the YWCA Gettysburg & Adams County, dedicated to eliminating racism empowering women and promoting peace, justice, freedom and dignity for all.
 The YWCA offers discounted membership rates to ULS students, faculty and staff.